-- > MAC Address The wireless station's MAC address that you want to filter. - > Status The status of this entry, either Enabled or Disabled. - Description - A simple description of the wireless station.
+- > MAC Address The wireless station's MAC address that you want to filter. - Status The status of this entry, either Enabled or Disabled. - > Description - A simple description of the wireless station.

 To Add a Wireless MAC Address filtering entry, click the Add New... button.
-The "Add or Modify Wireless MAC Address Filtering entry" page will appear, shown in Figure 4-25:
+The "Add or Modify Wireless MAC Address Filtering entry" page will appear, shown in Figure 4-23:

-s MAC Address Filtering entry
+Add or Modify Wireless MAC Address Filtering entry

-Enabled 💌
+MAC Address: Description: Status: Enabled V

 Save Back

-Figure 4-25 Add or Modify Wireless MAC Address Filtering entry
+Figure 4-23 Add or Modify Wireless MAC Address Filtering entry